strings+x86_64 +linux

 fn next_token[link]

-Returns the next string from a tokenizer, and advances the cursor.
-Returns void if there are no tokens left.
+Returns the next token from a tokenizer and advances the cursor.

 fn peek_token[link]